 This was an enjoyable time for me.
 The games were aplenty and there were tools out there (esp. the Trainer Maker Kit) that took a lot of the hard work away from finding out where a lives/ammo/health counter was stored in memory.
 The only downside was that if a patch to a game was released, you had to redo the trainer from scratch as there was a high probability that the memory location(s) you had found for the first version of the trainer, had now moved around.

-However, due to hard-drive crashes and incorrect backups of old websites, not all of my trainers have survived.
-They used to be sent to various websites, although sometimes certain trainers were done as ‘exclusives’ for a bit of back-scratching credits for other stuff.
+However, due to hard-drive crashes and incorrect backups of old websites, most of my trainers haven’t survived.
+They used to be sent to various websites for distribution, although sometimes certain trainers were done as ‘exclusives’ for a bit of back-scratching credits for other stuff.
 I was especially proud of my Delta Force 2 trainer but can’t find a copy of it anywhere.

-As and when I find the trainers, I will upload them onto this site.
+However, as and when I find the trainers, I will upload them onto this site.
 So far, I’ve only found this one from 17 years ago!

 Cheats Always Prosper

 Back in the above days, I wrote a step-by-step guide explaining how to create your own trainers using the Trainer Maker Kit.
 It can be found on this page.

 I didn’t do a great many of these back in the day, but here are two that survived the afore-mentioned hard-drive crashes from 2002.
 Both saved game editors were written for games from a company calling themselves N@RCOT!X (www.narcotix.co.uk).
 Their site has been dead since 2007 (according to Way Back Machine), so the games might still be available.

 Judging by the coding, it looks like I worked out the code for one game and then adapted the same VB Script code to hack the other game’s saved data.
 The game’s data was saved in the Windows registry and it was easy enough to hunt down and ‘adapt’ 🙂